 We have not undertaken work for this TPM to demonstrate how our prices fall within the wide boundaries of incremental and standalone costs.
-Vector has demonstrated the range between standalone cost and incremental in its TPM based on work undertaken in 2012 by PriceWaterhouseCoopers (PWC).
+Vector had demonstrated the range between standalone cost and incremental in its TPM based on work undertaken in 2012 by Price Waterhouse Coopers (PWC).
 This work implied transmission pricing caps of between \$4.20/GJ for large industrial coal users and \$39.05/GJ for smaller domestic LPG users.
-A summary of the PWC study is provided in our GY2018 Transmission Pricing Methodology available on our website.
+A summary of the PWC study is provided in our GY2018 Transmission Pricing Methodology available on our website.11

 Given the very high standalone costs and low incremental cost of service, we did not seek to demonstrate pricing compliance within this range.
 Moreover, since we have continued pricing under the VTC and MPOC, we see no reason to question compliance with this principle.
-However, several stakeholders have asked us to engage further on this subject, once we transition to the GTAC, to build future confidence on the efficiency of our pricing.